A 7-Step Journey from Time-Poor to Productive Writer

 This also means ensuring that if one writing session is missed, another one won’t be too hard to find.

-For example, I don’t usually write on the weekend unless I missed a session in the week.
+For example, I don’t usually write on the weekend unless I miss a session in the week.
 Having that option means that my writing routine doesn’t get thrown out if life throws a spanner into my washing machine.

 6. Building a Habit